-How to bring virtual recreation to your community while locked down
+How to bring virtual recreation to your community to kill Zoom fatigue

 COVID-19 is raining on everyone's parades but amongst businesses, multifamily property owners that offer a lot of amenities and events may feel particularly impacted.
 In-person events of all sorts are now dangerous, meaning that much of the value that a lot of community-oriented properties offer is now hard to realize.